Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Room Service on the Sky Princess

 Finally, if I didn’t want to leave my room and just wanted to have a lie-in, then there was the ultimate way to get spoiled – room service.
-The menu choices were limited, but it was such an indulgent experience to have breakfast delivered to my cabin and enjoy it on a sunny balcony as the ocean waves swam by (a small delivery charge was applied).
+The menu choices were limited, but it was such an indulgent experience to have breakfast delivered to my cabin and enjoy it on a sunny balcony as the ocean waves swam by.

 Enjoying a room service breakfast on the Sky Princess